-In this two-part blog series, we’ll cover how the internet, mobile devices, sensors, blockchain and AI are driving a revolution in the financial world and dramatically changing how we move money across the globe.
+In this two-part blog series, we’ll cover how the internet, mobile devices, sensors, blockchain technology and Artificial Intelligence are driving a revolution in the financial world and dramatically changing how we move money across the globe.

 In this blog, I will cover:

 - How a company called Good Money is redefining banking

 - Cross-border payments